The Limelight Hotels are proud to stake a claim of being “right in the middle of it all.” This frame of mind is particularly true during ski season.

 Snowmass boasts an impressive 150 miles of ski trails.
 The majority of these trails are Intermediate, so this mountain acts as a wonderful hub for those leveling-up from beginner runs.

-Averaging around 300 inches of annual snowfall, the odds of carving fresh powder are in your favor.
+Averaging around 300 inches of annual snowfall, the odds of powder are in your favor.
 The terrain is mixed, as glades aplenty are available, in addition to moguls, tree lines and Snowmass Park.

 Pro Tip: The Village Express run is long.
 Taking many skiers around 10 minutes, this is a fun run which provides views of nearly the entire resort.